nedrysoft/pingnoo/README.md

 ### Linux Notes

+The PingCommandPingEngine ping engine is an experimental ping engine that uses the linux system ping command, this allows the software to run without any special privileges.

-The application requires RAW socket privileges and therefore must be run as root or given raw socket access using the setcap command.
+If the ICMPPingEngine is selected, then the application will require RAW socket privileges and therefore must be run as root or given raw socket access using the setcap* command.

+The setcap comamnd will not work on the AppImage linux release as the privileges will not propagate down into the AppImage when it is mounted via fuse.

 The CMake configuration for Linux has the following post link command, this command is optional, and you can control this with the option `Pingnoo_SetRawCapabilities`.